 COURSE LEARNING OBJECTIVES

 Upon conclusion of this program, participants should be able to:

-- Identify the impact of genetic testing in the diagnosis, risk stratification, and treatment of patients with heritable cardiomyopathies, channelopathies, and aortopathies
+- • Identify the impact of genetic testing in the diagnosis, risk stratification, and treatment of patients with heritable cardiomyopathies, channelopathies, pulmonary hypertension, cardiac amyloidosis, and aortopathies

-- Identify the genetic basis of heritable causes of the hyperlipidemias and implications for prevention and familial screening
+- • Identify the genetic basis of heritable lipid disorders and implications for prevention and familial screening

-- Define the role of inheritance in cardiovascular drug response and to utilize genetics to minimize adverse events and maximize drug efficacy
+- • Define the role of genetics in cardiovascular drug response and to utilize genetics to minimize adverse events and maximize drug efficacy

-This course is intended for pediatric and adult cardiologists, internists, primary care providers, and nurse practitioners with special interest in the management of patients with CVD, pediatric and adult cardiology trainees, and genetic counselors with an interest in cardiology.
+This course is intended for both pediatric and adult cardiologists, internists, primary care providers, and pharmacists, and nurse practitioners with special interest in the management of patients with genetic heart and vascular disease, pediatric and adult cardiology trainees, PAs and genetic counselors with an interest in genetic cardiovascular medicine.